The Mediterranean Diet Is Once Again On Top—Here’s How Dietitians Hope It Evolves

 Registered dietitian Maya Feller, RD, says part of why she feels the Mediterranean diet continues to come out on top is because it's based on whole, minimally processed foods—a win in her book.
 But even though the eating plan doesn't seem very restrictive, there are ways she believes it should be broadened even more, starting with the types of cuisine people think of as Mediterranean food.

-"When people think of the Mediterranean, they tend to think of countries like Italy and France, but the Mediterranean Sea spans Western Europe as well as [Northern] Africa and the Middle East," she says.
+"When people think of the Mediterranean, they tend to think of countries like Italy and France, but the Mediterranean Sea spans Western Europe as well as [Northern] Africa and the Middle East," Feller says.
 She hopes the evolution of the Mediterranean diet includes people expanding past what they think of Mediterranean food to include ingredients and dishes from these regions as well.

 Another aspect of the Mediterranean diet Feller says she likes is that it incorporates spices (which add flavor as well as extra health benefits), but she feels this, too, is something that can be built upon.
 "One reason why I think people love Greek salad is because it incorporates spices and that's not something we tend to think to include spices in," she says.
 "But I can tell you that putting cumin on your lettuce and drizzling it with pumpkin seed oil is delicious."